francois-gm/go-kabk-y1b/12 - 20250512 - Assignment time/README.md

 ## A website you like (15min)

--
+Daniel and Yicheng will each present a website they like.

 ## Template for presentation page (30min)

-See file `my-project-template.zip` under that page.
+See file `my-project-template.zip` within that page.

 ### Prepare your extension for dowload (for others)